iotaledger/iota.js/README.md

 You can provide multiple transfer objects, which means that your prepared bundle will have multiple outputs to the same, or different recipients.
 As single transfer object takes the values of: `address`, `value`, `message`, `tag`.
 The message and tag values are required to be tryte-encoded.

-For the options, you can provide a list of `inputs`, that can be utilized for signing the transfer.
-It should be noted that these inputs should have the following format:
+For the options, you can provide a list of `inputs`, that will be used for signing the transfer's inputs.
+It should be noted that these inputs (an array of objects) should have the provided `keyIndex` and `address` values:
 ```
 var inputs = [{
     'keyIndex': //VALUE,